 Are you getting ‘cabin fever’?
-Are the living room walls beginning to move in on you?
+Are the home office walls beginning to move in on you?
 Has WFH turned from being a delightful novelty to being a dreary ‘same old, same old?
 When isolation goes too far its time to have a change of office scenery in this ‘new normal’ office life.
 Two important parts of the struggling hospitality industry are here to help you overcome WFH blues.
 Your friendly local pub and your under-utilised luxury hotel.
 Both benefit from wifi and both can provide day-round refreshments.
 After all its what they are there for.

 Dozens of pubs are encouraging people who have been working remotely to escape the four walls of their home office and work from their local instead.